-If He does then a karma can be classified as fate or a predetermined destiny.
-In that case our freedom to create events is either restricted or controlled.
+If He does then karma can be classified as fate or a predetermined destiny.
+In that case, our freedom to create events is either restricted or controlled.
 The divine intervention and direction both in its predestined agenda and in producing consequence discourage an autonomous approach to undertake an action.

-As per this theology whereas God is responsible in the selection and the delivery of rewards, the principal responsibility to create an event and executing it lies with an individual.
+As per this theology whereas God is responsible for the selection and the delivery of rewards, the principal responsibility to create an event and executing it lies with an individual.

 NEWTON’S LAW OF MOTION